-The Committee could set up sub-committees or working groups to carry out the investigation.
-The Committee can designate a Special Rapporteur Charter.
-However, States can make reservations on the extent of the working groups and Special Rapporteurs on their missions.
+For more analysis of the African Charter, see: The Merits and Demerits of The Committee could set up sub-committees or working groups to carry out the investigation.
+The Committee can designate a Special Rapporteur among its members or independent experts to accompany sub-committees, working groups and Special Rapporteurs on their missions.